-Population Qualified staff staffing level: Minimum qualified staffing level: Enhanced qualified staffing level: Exemplary qualified staffing level: <50,000 For every 7,500 For every 5,000 For every 4,000 people or part people or part people or part thereof, one of the thereof, one of the thereof, one of the full-time equivalent full-time equivalent full-time equivalent staff should be a staff should be a staff should be a qualified staff qualified staff qualified staff member. member. member >50,000 For every 10,000 For every 7,500 For every 5,000 people or part people or part people or part thereof, one of the thereof, one of the thereof, one of the full-time equivalent full-time equivalent full-time equivalent staff should be a staff should be a staff should be a qualified staff qualified staff qualified staff member. member. member.
+Population Qualified staff staffing level: Minimum qualified staffing level: Enhanced qualified staffing level: Exemplary qualified staffing level: <50,000 For every 7,500 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.
+For every 5,000 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.
+For every 4,000 people or part thereof, one of the full-time equivalent staff should be a qualified staff member >50,000 For every 10,000 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.
+For every 7,500 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.
+For every 5,000 people or part thereof, one of the full-time equivalent staff should be a qualified staff member.